elsmr/eliasmeire.github.io/README.md

-# eliasmeire.github.io
-Personal website made with Jekyll. https://eliasmei.re
+# Personal website made with Jekyll

+See it live at https://eliasmei.re

+## Build instructions

+in the cloned folder run:

+`npm install`

+`gulp`